Friday, February 23, 2024

 Chapter 35: CNY Unicorn & Lion Dance of Yesteryears

-Every year, before the launching of the unicorn for the festival, a Blessing Ceremony would be held.
-I remember participating in one of the Blessing Ceremonies in either 1964 or 1965 when I was in Bridge Class or Form 1.
-The ceremony was traditionally held in the late afternoon or early evening of the Lunar New Year Eve.
-It was led by the church pastor and attended by the troupe leader and a unicorn handler among others.
-The ceremony was held at the small hill beside the old basketball court.
-The ceremony started with a short exaltation followed by a prayer of blessing for the unicorn and the troupe members by the pastor.
-After that, the unicorn was led to plug a few green leaves from a nearby tree, chew and swallow them.
-This signifies that the unicorn is fed and is ready for action!
+Every year, before the unicorn was officially launched for the New Year festivities, a Blessing Ceremony was held.
+I remember taking part in one such ceremony, possibly in 1964 or 1965, when I was either in Bridge Class or Form One.
+The ceremony, traditionally conducted in the late afternoon or early evening of Chinese New Year’s Eve, was held at a small hill beside the old basketball court.
+It was led by the church pastor and attended by the troupe leader, the unicorn handler, and other participants.
+The ceremony began with a short exhortation followed by a prayer of blessing for both the unicorn and the troupe members.
+Then came a symbolic act: the unicorn was led to pluck a few green leaves from a nearby tree, chew them, and swallow.
+This gesture signified that the unicorn had been fed and was now ready to begin its duties.

 Colourised Photo.